 - have carried on the activities authorised by a Class 2A licence in another jurisdiction, or as an exempt person, for a total period of at least 5 years.

 Note: relevant experience is deemed to be continuous if not broken by any period in excess of 12 months, including the period immediately prior to the application for the Class 2A licence.

 Applicants must submit evidence that they satisfy these experience requirements with their licence application.

 Important Information for Class 2D applicants

-- provide documentary evidence of three years relevant industry experience.
+- provide documentary evidence of at least three years of relevant industry experience.